-In addition to the emergence of an area/size parameter, the division of the Universe to subsystems makes it possible to choose one of them as a quantum clock.
-Then, one of its observables can be chosen as a time parameter $t$, and a relative dynamics - \`a la Page \& Wootters~\cite{qmtimepage} or equivalent methods~\cite{qmtimedef} - arises in an operational manner as the following: A random application of an operator $\hO$ to the state $\hvarrho_s \in \bm[\hm_s]$ of a subsystem with Hilbert space $\hm_s$ - in other words a quantum fluctuation - changes it to $\hO \hvarrho_s \hO^\dagger$.
-The global entanglement convoys this change to other subsystems, in particular to the clock and its time parameter changes - {\it the clock ticks}.
-Of course, the change of clock's state and thereby the time would not be necessarily projective.
+In addition to the emergence of an are or size parameter, the division of the Universe into subsystems makes it possible to choose one of them as a quantum clock.
+Then, one of its observables can be chosen as a time parameter $t$, and a relative dynamics ---\`a la Page and Wootters~\cite{qmtimepage} or equivalent methods~\cite{qmtimedef}--- arises in an operational manner as the following: a random application of an operator $\hO$ to the state $\hvarrho_s \in {\mathcal B}[{\mathcal H}_s]$ of a subsystem with Hilbert space ${\mathcal H}_s$ ---in other words, a quantum fluctuation--- changes it to $\hO \hvarrho_s \hO^\dagger$.
+The global entanglement conveys this change to other subsystems, in particular to the clock, and its time parameter $t$ changes ---"the clock ticks".
+As the clock state is, by definition, a reference, the states of subsystems are tagged by $t$, and variation of their states along with the time variation generates a dynamics.

+Of course, the change of the clock's state and, therefore, the time does not need to be projective.
 In addition, other subsystems will have their own change of state, both coherently and through reciprocal interactions.
-Consequently, an arrow of time arises and persists eternally, because although inverse processes are in principle possible, giving the infinite number of subsystems, operators $\in \bm[\hm_s]$, and the global entanglement, bringing back the states of subsystems to their initial one - in other words inverting the arrow of time - is extremely improbable.
+Consequently, an arrow of time arises and persists eternally because, although inverse processes are, in principle, possible, giving the infinite number of subsystems, operators in ${\mathcal B}[{\mathcal H}_s]$, and the global entanglement, bringing back the states of all subsystems to their initial one ---in other words, inverting the arrow of time--- is extremely improbable.